Calculate Volume, Area and Perimeter

 • Not recognising that area and volume calculations require the same units for all dimensions before applying formulae.

 • Misconception: 'Area and perimeter are the same thing.'
-Correction: Area measures the space inside a shape (square units), while perimeter measures the distance around (linear units).
-A rectangle can have the same perimeter but different areas.
+Correction: Area measures the space inside a shape (in square units), while perimeter measures the distance around the shape (in linear units).
+They are calculated differently and have different units.

 Frequently Asked Questions